 Why Burgundy and Champagne Are Most Affected

-Out of all the French wine regions celebrating bigger harvests in 2025, Burgundy and Champagne are the ones everyone is watching.
-That’s because their reputations have been built not only on quality but also on scarcity.
+Out of all the French wine regions celebrating bigger harvests in 2026, Burgundy and Champagne are the ones everyone is watching.
+Their reputations have been built not only on quality but also on scarcity, and that combination is what makes this moment so significant.

 In Burgundy, scarcity has defined the market for years.
 Tiny vineyard plots, unpredictable weather, and a global surge in demand pushed prices into the stratosphere.
 By the early 2020s, some grands crus had climbed so fast that new collectors were effectively priced out.
+If you want a deeper look at how Chardonnay-driven wines from the region stack up as investments, the fundamentals behind Burgundy’s prestige tell a compelling story.

-The 2025 harvest marks a turning point.
+The 2026 harvest marks a turning point.
 With healthier yields, domaines finally have more wine to release.
 Allocations that once felt impossibly tight are easing, which means buyers may no longer have to fight over a handful of bottles.
 This shift is expected to cool some of the pricing pressure that’s built up in recent years.

-Champagne has been facing a similar story, but with bubbles.
+Champagne has been facing a similar story, just with bubbles.
 Global thirst for sparkling wine has been growing, especially in the U.S. and Asia.
 Yet with limited harvests in recent years, houses had little choice but to ration bottles and focus on protecting their top labels.

 With more grapes to work with, Champagne producers can shore up their non-vintage blends while also replenishing reserves for prestige cuvées.
 For consumers and investors alike, that means more stability in both availability and price.

 The bigger picture is about pricing power.
 In years of small harvests, producers could raise prices with little pushback simply because supply was so low.
-With 2025 bringing a return of abundance, that leverage softens.
+With 2026 bringing a return of abundance, that leverage softens.
 Collectors who were frustrated by skyrocketing prices may find themselves with better access, and investors will be watching closely to see how far prices adjust.

 Impact of Higher Supply on Wine Prices

 For Champagne, the effect is more about stability.
 Larger harvests mean houses can meet rising global demand without pushing prices as aggressively as they have in recent years.
-Non-vintage cuvées, which are the backbone of Champagne exports, should become easier to find on shelves at consistent prices.
+Non-vintage cuvées, which form the backbone of Champagne exports, should become easier to find on shelves at consistent prices.
 Prestige labels will still command a premium, but with stronger reserves, maisons have less pressure to hike prices purely to manage scarcity.

 French Wine Collectors